ethhub-io/ethhub/docs/other/internationalization.md

-title: WInternationalization of EthHub - EthHub
+title: Internationalization of EthHub - EthHub

 description: The purpose of Ethereum is to be a decentralized network that is open to anyone to use, build upon, develop, and maintain.